 |What is the NRPSI?||It stands for National Register of Public Service Interpreters and it is a national register of qualified interpreters, mostly DPSI holders.
 Their website (see above) provides information about criteria for entry.|

-|Where will the course be taught?||The courses are generally taught at the Centre for Lifelong Learning in Senghennydd Road (CF24 4AG) but occasionally there are classes taught elsewhere in the University.
-There might also be sessions with service providers in other locations.|
+|Where will the course be taught?||The courses are generally taught at the Centre for Continuing and Professional Education in Senghennydd Road (CF24 4AG) but occasionally there are classes taught elsewhere in the University.
+There might also be sessions with service providers in other locations..|

 |Will I need to use e-mail and other IT facilities for the courses?||Yes, students are offered a University e-mail account and we use it to communicate with them.
-We use a Virtual Learning Environment we call “Learning Central” to post resources, information and announcements.
+We use a Virtual Learning Environment called “Learning Central” to post resources, information and announcements.
 We also give students the opportunity to discuss issues of interest via a discussion board.

-|How can I enrol on a course and is there a closing date for enrolments?||You can enrol on a course by filling in an enrolment form and returning it to Reception at the Centre for Lifelong Learning (Senghennydd Rd, CF24 4AG).
-You can obtain the form by downloading it from the web www.cardiff.ac.uk/learn/enrol/ or from Reception who can post one to you if you ring them on 029 20870000.
+|How can I enrol on a course and is there a closing date for enrolments?||You can enrol on a course by filling in an enrolment form and returning it to the Reception office at the Centre for Continuing and Professional Education (Senghennydd Rd, Cardiff, CF24 4AG).
+You can obtain the form by downloading it from the web www.cardiff.ac.uk/learn/enrol/ or from the Reception office who can post one to you if you ring them on 029 20870000.

-|Where can I find more information about the courses?||In the Choices magazine available from the Reception office at LEARN and in the LEARN web pages (under Languages) in the Cardiff University website from July www.cardiff.ac.uk/learn/choices/languages/public-service-interpreting/|
+|Where can I find more information about the courses?||In the Choices magazine available from the Senghennydd Rd Reception office and in the Centre’s web pages (under Languages) on the Cardiff University website www.cardiff.ac.uk/learn/choices/languages/public-service-interpreting/|

-|What is the best way to communicate with the tutors?||The best way is by e-mail.
-If you feel that a phone or face to face conversation would be better, you can use e-mail to make an appointment.|
+|What is the best way to communicate with the tutors?||The best way is by e-mail (as below)|

-|Who can I contact if I have other questions?||Please send any further queries to Elsa Cowie by e-mail (JackmanZ@cardiff.ac.uk)|
+|Who can I contact if I have other questions?||Please send any further queries to Zora Jackman by e-mail (JackmanZ@cardiff.ac.uk)|